bilalkhan30/Shipping-Logistics-Management-Website/README.md

 JWT_SECRET="YOUR_SUPER_SECRET_KEY_GOES_HERE"
 PORT=5000
 ```
-*Note: Update `YOUR_PASSWORD` to match your local PostgreSQL setup[cite: 3].*
+*Note: Update `YOUR_PASSWORD` to match your local PostgreSQL setup.*

 ### 5. Running the Application
-The project includes `nodemon` for active development[cite: 3].
+The project includes `nodemon` for active development.
 Start the Express server:

 ```bash
 npx nodemon index.js
 ```
-You should see: `Server is running on port 5000`[cite: 3].
+You should see: `Server is running on port 5000`.

 ### 6. Launching the Frontend
-Since the frontend uses vanilla HTML/JS, it is entirely decoupled from the backend rendering[cite: 3].
+Since the frontend uses vanilla HTML/JS, it is entirely decoupled from the backend rendering.
 *   Simply open `index.html` in your web browser.
 *   Alternatively, use the VS Code "Live Server" extension to serve the frontend on `http://127.0.0.1:5500`.